stephenson/stephensonv4/source/2024-09-03-founder-mode.html.markdown

 ---

-title: Reflection on Founder mode from a former founder, now hired manager
+title: Reflection on Founder Mode from a former founder, now hired manager
 date: 2024-09-03 19:45 UTC
 tags: